From Fibers to Cells: Fourier-Based Registration Enables Virtual Cresyl Violet Staining From 3D Polarized Light Imaging: Abstract

 \section{Abstract}

 Comprehensive assessment of the various aspects of the brain's microstructure requires the use of complementary imaging techniques.
 This includes measuring the spatial distribution of cell bodies (cytoarchitecture) and nerve fibers (myeloarchitecture).
 The gold standard for cytoarchitectonic analysis is light microscopic imaging of cell-body stained tissue sections.
 To reveal the 3D orientations of nerve fibers, 3D Polarized Light Imaging (\mpli) has been introduced as a reliable technique providing a resolution in the micrometer range while allowing processing of series of complete brain sections. \mpli acquisition is label-free and allows subsequent staining of sections after \mpli measurement.
-By post-staining for cell bodies, a direct link between fiber- and cytoarchitecture can potentially be established within one and the same section.
+By post-staining for cell bodies, a direct link between fiber- and cytoarchitecture can potentially be established in the same section.
 However, inevitable distortions introduced during the staining process make a costly nonlinear and cross-modal registration necessary in order to study the detailed relationships between cells and fibers in the images.
-In addition, the complexity of processing histological sections for post-staining only allows for a limited number of samples.
+In addition, the complexity of processing histological sections for post-staining only allows for a limited number of such samples.
 In this work, we take advantage of deep learning methods for image-to-image translation to generate a virtual staining of \mpli that is spatially aligned at the cellular level.
 We use a supervised setting, building on a unique dataset of brain sections, to which \crv staining has been applied after \mpli measurement.
-To ensure a high correspondence between both modalities, we address the misalignment of training data using Fourier-based registration methods.
+To ensure high correspondence between both modalities, we address the misalignment of training data using Fourier-based registration.
 In this way, registration can be efficiently calculated during training for local image patches of target and predicted staining.
-We demonstrate that the proposed method enables prediction of a \crv staining from \mpli, matching individual cell instances.
+We demonstrate that the proposed method can predict a \crv staining from \mpli, resulting in a virtual staining that exhibits plausible patterns of cell organization in gray matter, with larger cell bodies being localized at their expected positions.